panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 `typoef` operator is useful to determine the type of a variable (number, string, boolean).
 However, `typeof` is misleading in case of `null`: `typeof null` evaluates to `'object'`.

-`null` and `undefined` as somehow equivalent, still, `null` represents a missing object, while `undefined` uninitialized state.
+`null` and `undefined` are somehow equivalent, still, `null` represents a missing object, while `undefined` uninitialized state.

-I advise avoiding if possible returning `null` or setting variables to `null`.
+Avoid if possible returning `null` or setting variables to `null`.
 This practice leads to the spread of null values and verifications for `null`.
 Instead, try to use objects with default properties, or even throw errors.

-Either way, `null` is an important concept in JavaScript.

-*What condition do you use to check for `null` value?*
+*What condition do you use to check for `null`?*